ThommesW75/Arbeitszeitanalyse/terraform/app/README.md

     Terraform: This module requires a working installation of the Terraform CLI.

+    Docker: This module requires a working installation of the Docker daemon.

     Local system: The code is configured to run on a Linux-based system, such as Ubuntu, with a mounted homelab partition.

 Files

     versions.tf: Specifies the required Terraform and provider versions.

+    providers.tf: Configures the providers needed to interact with the local filesystem and the Docker daemon.

     variables.tf: Defines the input variables for this module, such as the homelab path.